Becheler/Becheler.github.io/pages/applications.md

 #### Snaps

 The parameter ```demography_out=output/N.tif```  in ```spatial_process.ctl```
-creates a tif file to record the demographic history (leave this parameter blank to avoid the cost of creating this file for longer times).
+creates a tif file to record the demographic history.

 It allows to inspect the effect of different parametrizations of the spatial process.